 For more information, see YARD.

-Create a Property Line that displays bearing and distance.
+Draw Property Line: In 2D, create a Property Line that displays bearing and distance.
 Left click on the Property Line button to start drawing.
 Drawing should be done in a clockwise direction, as bearing is effected by the direction the line is drawn.
 Property Lines can be created with the Line and Arc tools.

 Property Lines will automatically display distance and bearing in Construction Markup and Page Layout.
 Smart Data will provide Perimeter for all Property Lines as well as Area and Acres for completed Property Lines.

 You can also display the Property Line in 3D.